Panzer I: World War II in China

 In 1937, around ten Panzer I Ausf.
-A's were sold to the Republic of China (ROC) during a period of strong co-operative ties between the ROC and Nazi Germany, which were subsequently fielded in the Battle of Nanjing by the 3rd Armoured Battalion of the ROC's National Revolutionary Army (NRA) to fight against the Imperial Japanese Army (IJA).
+As were sold to the Republic of China (ROC) during a period of strong co-operative ties between the ROC and Nazi Germany, which were subsequently fielded in the Battle of Nanjing by the 3rd Armored Battalion of the ROC's National Revolutionary Army (NRA) to fight against the Imperial Japanese Army (IJA).

 Following the fall of Nanking, the Chinese Panzer I Ausf.
-A's were captured by the Japanese and put on display at the Yasukuni Shrine.
+As were captured by the Japanese and put on display at the Yasukuni Shrine.
 Because of the close relationship between Hitler's Germany and Imperial Japan by that time, the Chinese Panzer I Ausf.
 A was instead labelled as "Made in the USSR" (the USSR being the common enemy of these two strongly anti-communist nations).

 World War II in Europe

-During the initial campaigns of World War II, Germany's light tanks, including the Panzer I, formed the bulk of its armoured strength.
+During the initial campaigns of World War II, Germany's light tanks, including the Panzer I, formed the bulk of its armored strength.
 In March 1938, the German Army marched into Austria, experiencing a mechanical breakdown rate of up to thirty percent.
 However, the experience revealed to Guderian several faults within the German Panzerkorps and he subsequently improved logistical support.
 In October 1938, Germany occupied Czechoslovakia's Sudetenland, and the remainder of the country in March 1939.
 The capture of Czechoslovakia allowed several Czech tank designs, such as the Panzer 38(t), and their subsequent variants and production, to be incorporated into the German Army's strength.
 It also prepared German forces for the invasion of Poland.